tballmsft/microdata/README.md

 # Branches
-* codal_testing is separate to MicroData, its purpose is to validate the functionality of getRows() and getNumberOfRows() for a CODAL & pxt-microbit PR.
+* codal_testing is separate to MicroData, its purpose is to validate the functionality of getRows() and getNumberOfRows(0) for a CODAL & pxt-microbit PR.

 ## Local setup